ripienaar/free-for-dev/README.md

     - Free Cloud DNS for unlimited domains.
     - Free Cloud Security with Basic DDoS Protection + 5 Firewall Rules.
     - Free VoD (Video On Demand) Platform with 10 GB Storage + 50 GB Traffic.
+  * [BlobCDN](https://blobcdn.com/) - Simple CDN for generating SVG shapes on the fly, can be customized via the url parameters.
   * [bootstrapcdn.com](https://www.bootstrapcdn.com/) — CDN for bootstrap, bootswatch and fontawesome.io
   * [cdnjs.com](https://cdnjs.com/) — Simple.
 Fast.
 Reliable.
 Content delivery at its finest. cdnjs is a free and open-source CDN service trusted by over 11% of all websites, powered by Cloudflare.
   * [Cloudflare](https://www.cloudflare.com/)